ossf/wg-best-practices-os-developers/docs/Compiler_Hardening_Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 The `_FORTIFY_SOURCE` mechanisms have two modes of operation:

-- `-D_FORTIFY_SOURCE=1`: conservative, compile-time checks only; will not change (defined) behavior of programs
+- `-D_FORTIFY_SOURCE=1`: conservative, compile-time and runtime checks; will not change (defined) behavior of programs
-- `-D_FORTIFY_SOURCE=2`: stricter checks that also detect buffer overflows at run time; may affect program behavior by disallowing certain programming constructs.
+- `-D_FORTIFY_SOURCE=2`: stricter checks that also detect behavior that may be unsafe even though it conforms to the C standard; may affect program behavior by disallowing certain programming constructs.
+An example of such checks is restricting of the `%n` format specifier to read-only format strings.

 To benefit from `_FORTIFY_SOURCE` checks following requirements must be met:

 - the application must be built with -O1 optimizations or higher
 - the sizes of the destination buffers must be known at compile time, and
-- the application code must use glibc versions of the aforementioned functions (included with `<stdio.h>` and `<string.h>`)
+- the application code must use glibc versions of the aforementioned functions (included with standard headers, e.g. `<stdio.h>` and `<string.h>`)

-If checks added by `_FORTIFY_SOURCE=2` detect unsafe behavior at run-time they will print an error message, backtrace and terminate the application.
+If checks added by `_FORTIFY_SOURCE` detect unsafe behavior at run-time they will print an error message and terminate the application.

 #### Performance implications

-`_FORTIFY_SOURCE=1` adds compile-time checks only and has no run-time performance impact. `_FORTIFY_SOURCE=2` is expected to have a negligible run-time performance impact (~0.1% ).
+Both `_FORTIFY_SOURCE=1` and `_FORTIFY_SOURCE=2` are expected to have a negligible run-time performance impact (~0.1% ).

 #### When not to use?